 - Cooperative Education

 - Continuing Education

 - Distance Learning

-Admission to First Year Studies at the Alberta College of Art + Design is competitive, and is based on academic standing and the merit of your portfolio.
+Admission to First Year Studies at the Alberta University of the Arts is competitive, and is based on academic standing and the merit of your portfolio.
 Admission decisions are based on an assessment of academic transcripts, English Language Proficiency, statement of intent, and a portfolio. !span>

 Applicants are required to submit the following documents and materials: 1.
 Online Application (www.applyalberta.ca) 2.
 Application Fee of $110.00CAD 3.
 Academic Transcript(s) 4.
 Proof of English Language Proficiency (if applicable) 5.
 Statement of Intent 6.
 Portfolio.
 All Applicants must satisfy minimum Academic and English Proficiency Requirements.!span>

 Admission Requirements: 1.
 Alberta high school diploma or equivalent with a minimum of 60% on four separate Grade 12 subjects, including either English Language Arts 30-1 (minimum 60%) or English Language Arts 30-2 (minimum 65%) 2.
 Mature Applicants who are Canadian citizens or permanent residents/landed immigrants who have not complete high school and are 21 years of age or older may be considered for admission as a Mature applicant providing that they possess the English Language Arts 30-1 or English Language Arts 30-2 (or equivalent) requirement.
 For complete and current information regarding Academic and English Proficiency Requirements, the Statement of Intent, Portfolio Guidelines and admission procedures, please visit the How to Apply webpage at www.acad.ca.!span>

 This program is eligible for full-time post-secondary assistance by Student Aid Alberta for the funding year 2020/08/01 to 2021/07/31*.